otseng/biblemate/README.md

 To see the full list of built-in tools and their descriptions, please see the [TOOLS.md](TOOLS.md) file.

+To enable or disable some of the tools, enter `.tools` in the BibleMate AI prompt.

-When `agent mode` is enabled, all built-in tools are considered and automatically selected for each step in fulfilling the user’s request.
+When `agent mode` is enabled, all enabled built-in tools are considered and automatically selected for each step in fulfilling the user’s request.

 ### Built-in Plans